XP and Advancement

 XP for Scenes

-On the other hand, if your coterie has a paintball match with a rival coterie to settle a dispute over rights to a coveted feeding ground — that probably counts as a plot-advancing scene!
+On the other hand, if your coterie has a paintball match with a rival coterie to settle a dispute over rights to a coveted feeding ground — that probably counts as a plot-advancing scene, even if it’s a (relatively) friendly match where no one is in danger of Final Death.
 As a rule of thumb, if you’re going to get extra XP (beyond the +votes) for a scene, you should probably expect there to be some long-term consequences from it.

 XP Scaling